lengning/PCA-wrapper/README.md

 The 5th term defines the lower limit of detection threshold (default is 0).
 Genes with max expression below this threshold will be removed.

-The 6th term should be T or F. If T is specified, median-by-ratio normalization will be performed prior to PCA analysis (default is F).
+The 6th term defines whether normalization is needed (T or F).
+If T is specified, median-by-ratio normalization will be performed prior to PCA analysis (default is F).

 To simplify your input command and use the default values, you may run